-For the equations with the leaders $A^1_{,1100}$, $\psi_{2i,0100}$, the independent variables admissible for prolongation (those with respect to which one can repeatedly differentiate an equation) are $x^1,x^2,x^3$, whereas for all the other equations, prolongations with respect to $x^0,x^1,x^2,x^3$ are admissible.
+For the equations with leaders $A^1_{,1100}$, $\psi_{2i,0100}$, the independent variables admissible for prolongation, i.e., those with respect to which one can repeatedly differentiate the equation, are $x^1,x^2,x^3$.
+For all other equations, prolongations with respect to each of $x^0,x^1,x^2,x^3$ are admissible.

-This information was used to set the initial conditions for the Cauchy problem.
-We need to set rational-valued initial conditions for the derivatives as eventually we will need to compute some ranks of matrices precisely.
-With our choice of units, the elementary charge squared $e^2=4\pi\alpha$, where $\alpha$ is the fine structure constant, so we replaced $e^2$ in the equations with a good rational approximation 221/2410.
-The derivatives in the initial conditions were chosen as rational numbers with random signs and random integer nominators and denominators between 1 and 9 inclusive.
-We compute prolongations of the original equations of the Maxwell-Dirac electrodynamics, rather than those of the equivalent simple and integrable system, as the polynomials of the dependent variables and their derivatives in the original equations have the degree not higher than two, so it is easier to compute the prolongations.
+This information was then used to specify the rational initial data for the Cauchy problem.
+Rational values are needed as later we compute matrix ranks exactly.
+With our choice of units, the elementary charge squared satisfies $e^2=4\pi\alpha$, where $\alpha$ is the fine-structure constant.
+Accordingly, we replaced $e^2$ in the equations by the rational approximation $221/2410$.
+The derivatives appearing in the initial data were chosen as rational numbers with random signs and with random integer numerators and denominators between 1 and 9 inclusive.

+We compute prolongations of the original Maxwell--Dirac equations rather than of the equivalent simple and integrable system.
+The reason is that, in the original system, the polynomials in the dependent variables and their derivatives have degree at most two, which makes the prolongations easier to compute.